KushalBhanot/Photos-iOS/README.md

 # Photos-iOS

-Was curious how Netflix and Spotify apps displayed content that be scrolled horizontally and vertically with custom width and layout, and *CollectionViews* is the answer!
+Was curious how Netflix and Spotify apps displayed content that can be scrolled horizontally and vertically with custom width and layout, and *CollectionViews* is the answer!

 Ended up making a view similar to iOS' albums, take a look!